Medicinal Fried Chicken: Cultural references

-Cartman's involvement with the fried chicken black market closely mirrors the plot of the 1983 crime film Scarface, with Cartman in the role of Tony Montana, Billy in the role of Frank, and Colonel Sanders in the role of Alejandro Sosa.
+Cartman's involvement with the fried chicken black market closely mirrors the plot of the 1983 crime film Scarface, with Cartman in the role of Tony Montana, Billy in the role of Frank, Tommy in the role of Omar, and Colonel Sanders in the role of Alejandro Sosa.
 In the episode, Cartman travels to Corbin, Kentucky to meet a dealer, usurps the illegal operation from his local boss, and is ultimately brought down because he becomes addicted to his own product, plot points that mirror the plot of Scarface.
 Specific scenes patterned after ones in Scarface, include one in which Cartman watches Tommy (whose appearance is based on Tommy Vercetti from Grand Theft Auto: Vice City) being executed by being hanged from a helicopter, and the final scene in which Cartman's compound is attacked by gunmen.
 The episode also includes references to the 1991 crime film New Jack City.

 Colonel Sanders orders Cartman to assassinate Jamie Oliver, a British celebrity chef known for his campaign against fast food, as shown in his show Jamie Oliver's Food Revolution.
 Throughout the episode, Cartman is critical of fast food fried chicken eateries that compete with KFC.
 This includes Church's Chicken, which he said "tastes like cat shit", and Boston Market, when a dealer unsuccessfully tries to pass Boston Market gravy off as KFC gravy to Cartman.
 Randy says he wants to induce cancer and get medicinal marijuana in time to attend a concert by reggae singer Ziggy Marley.